Do Compression Socks Work? Benefits, Types & Care

 If you are new to the distance running world you may not know that many runners swear by wearing compression socks for running.
 There are many benefits of wearing compression on your feet and legs.

-There are two kind of ways to wear compression.
+There are two ways to wear compression.
 They come in the form of socks and sleeves.
 Some people prefer compression sleeves because then you can wear your favorite running socks with them.
 Others like compression socks.
 Both achieve the desired result for runners.

 What Do Compression Socks Do For Runners?

-Runners swear that wearing quality compression socks help to reduce swelling when they are worn on long runs.
+Runners swear that wearing quality compression socks helps to reduce swelling when they are worn on long runs.
 In addition, runners will tell you that they will help alleviate lower leg pain on long runs.
 Wearing compression can help you leg cramps at bay which is a huge benefit.

 Die-hard compression enthusiasts will swear that religiously wearing compression for running long will aid in recovery.
 How does it work?
 They bring oxygen-rich blood to the muscles.
 Since blood movement is necessary for recovery, it stands to reason there will be benefits.

 There are athletes who also attest that wearing quality calf sleeves or socks aid in jarring and reduce stress to muscles.
 Since the compression apparel is quite snug-fitting, everything is neatly and conveniently held in place.
 This can be helpful when pounding out longer runs.,

 When people wear compression socks religiously on longer runs they often find they can run longer at a stretch without experiencing the same muscle fatigue they had prior to finding compression.
 And if something works for you, why not continue doing it?

 Compression also reduces swelling.
 This is particularly helpful for people running in ultra races.
 If you have run for a few hours training for a marathon imagine doubling or even tripling that amount of time.
 Anything you can do to help keep you on your feet and moving forward is a must-have!

 Non-Performance Benefits Of Compression